 One thing I like to categorize is people.
-I don’t mean this in a racist or demeaning sort of way; I do it as a way of seeing who’s on my side, who’s got my back, and who’s not helping me live my dream life.
+I don’t mean this in a racist or demeaning sort of way.
+It’s a way of seeing who’s on my side, who’s got my back, and who’s not helping me live my dream life.

-I’ve always noted who in my life supports me and how they do it, but looking at it more carefully, I’ve neglected to pay attention to when someone is no longer supporting me.
+I’ve always noted who in my life supports me and how they do it.
+But looking at it more carefully, I’ve neglected to pay attention when someone is no longer supporting me.

 Let’s take a look at the positive groups first.

 These are, generally, your peers and associates that are in similar positions.
-They are captains of their own ships and they understand what you are going through.
+As the captains of their own ships they understand what you are going through.
 They also lead teams and face the obstacles of running a business that your Supporters and Cheerleaders don’t.
 They make great accountability partners or mastermind group compatriots.
-They listen to the challenges you face and offer their opinion and support on how to get through things.
-Since they sit in a similar position of leadership and/or business ownership, but are not too close to the situation, they can offer unbiased feedback.
+Listening to the challenges you face , they offer their opinion and support on how to get through things.
+They sit in a similar position of leadership and/or business ownership, but are not too close to the situation.
+So, they can offer unbiased feedback.
 They are willing to listen and offer suggestions but don’t take offense if you don’t take their advice.
 Usually, the door swings both ways, and you are also a Sounding Board of theirs.

 We all need Mentors in our lives, but business mentors are extremely important.
 They show the way.
 They are people who have “been there, done that” before you and have more experience than your Sounding Boards.
 Sometimes they are paid business consultants or coaches, sometimes not.
 Either way, they offer you advice and suggestions based on personal experience in the business world.
 Generally, they are more professional relationships than your others, but still highly valuable.